lcmpbll/Partner-s-Pizza-Parlor/README.md

 Expected Output:
 ## Setup/Installation Requirements

-* _Clone the git repository github.com/lcmpbll/voter.git to your desktop_
+* _Clone the git repository github.com/lcmpbll/pizza-parlor.git to your desktop_
-* _Navigate to the top level of the directoy._
+* _Navigate to the top level of the directory._
 * _Open index.html in your browser._
 * _easy-to-understand_